What is the Mohs Scale? A beginners Guide

 The hardness test is known as the Mohs scale, and it is one of the tests most used by geologists to distinguish minerals.

-See also Hemimorphite: Meaning, Properties and Uses
+See also Labradorite: Properties, Meaning and Uses

 “Hardness” is the resistance of a material to being scratched by another material of known hardness.